Cosys-Lab/Cosys-AirSim/docs/echo.md

 PauseAfterMeasurement     | Pause the simulation after each measurement.
 Useful for API interaction to be synced SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter) EngineTime                | If false, real-time simulation will be used for timestamps and measurement frequency.
 If true the time passed in-engine will be used (for when performance doesn't allow real-time operation)
-X Y Z                     | Position of the lidar relative to the vehicle (in NED, in meters)
+X Y Z                     | Position of the echo relative to the vehicle (in NED, in meters)
-Roll Pitch Yaw            | Orientation of the lidar relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
+Roll Pitch Yaw            | Orientation of the echo relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
 DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") DrawReflectedPoints       | Draw debug points in world where reflected points are captured by the sensor DrawReflectedLines        | Draw debug lines in world from reflected points to the sensor